payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 git clone https://github.com/<YourUsername>/Payara
 ```

-Git works using "repositories" - stores of data.
-By default, you have your remote repository on Github, as well as your local repository on your computer.
-To ensure that future versions of payara incorporate everyones changes, in addition to the current branch there is an upstream branch, where merged changes can be stationed before being added to the project.
-Adding your own remote repository as the default ("origin") and the upstream payara repository will ensure that you are always able to synchronise yourself with the project as it goes forward.
-Run the following two commands:
+Add the Payara git as an upstream to ensure that you are always able to synchronise yourself with the project as it goes forward.
+Run the following two commands within your local git repository:

 ```
 git remote add upstream https://github.com/payara/Payara